Our Latest News

 Ergot Alkaloids

-Our new internal offering of Ergot Alkaloids will provide the quantitative determination of 12 ergot alkaloids and their sum (Ergot Alkaloids Total) by liquid chromatography tandem mass spectrometry (LC-MS/MS).
+Our Ergot Alkaloids method provides the quantitative determination of 12 ergot alkaloids and their sum (Ergot Alkaloids Total) by lLC-MS/MS.

 The method has been validated on raw cereals (wheat, corn, rice, barley, rye, oat, triticale, millet, sorghum, and spelt), infant cereals, whey protein powder and cereal-based baby foods with a limit of quantification on each reported analyte of 0.5 µg/kg (sum 6.0 µg/kg).